 There are thousands of brands of all sizes that have aligned themselves with a cause.
 Here are a few:

-- Ivory Ella, a fashion brand, donates 10% of purchases straight to savetheelephants.org.
+- Ivory Ella, a fashion brand, donates 10 percent of purchases straight to savetheelephants.org.

-- For every pair of shoes Toms sell, they donate a pair to someone in need.
+- For every pair of shoes Toms sells, the company donates a pair to someone in need.

-- Each Yuhme bottle sold provides 6 months of clean water to someone living in the Central African Republic.
+- Each Yuhme bottle sold provides six months of clean water to someone living in the Central African Republic.

 You can reach students by using any of these methods, but it’s best if you can help them along the way.
 Students will remember your brand, and you will be doing something worthwhile in addition to your goal of reaching the elusive student audience.

 Susan Chu is a writer and editor who likes to write about trends in higher education.